sudowing/service-engine/zinfo/mission_statement.md

 ## Most CRUD is Generic

 The unique features that make your product(s) stand out in the market deserve the lion's share of your bandwidth.
-As such, it's unlikely you're _uninterested_ in dedicating much time building individual REST endpoints that map 1-to-1 to DB tables.
+As such, it's unlikely you are _uninterested_ in dedicating much time building individual REST endpoints that map 1-to-1 to DB tables.